Divkix/ProxyGrab/docs/faq.md

 You API status might take upto a day to restore to normal, untile then you won't be able to use the API.

 ## How can I get all the proxies in one file?
-You can append the list on your own by making a python script, or you can wait as this feature is coming soon...
+You can append the list on your own by making a python script, or you can wait as I will add this soon...

 Till the you can use this method:
 ```py